 • Google and Apple SSO,

-For an even more user-friendly experience, Plaky also lets users make project boards either from scratch or by utilizing pre-designed project templates tailored to specific industries like software development, marketing, sales, HR, and more.
+In Plaky, you can create project boards either from scratch or by utilizing pre-designed project templates tailored to specific industries, like software development, marketing, sales, HR, and more.

-If you want to take your project management to the next level, opt for one of Plaky’s paid options — Plaky Pro and Plaky Enterprise
+And, if you want to take your project management to the next level, opt for one of Plaky’s paid options — Plaky Pro and Plaky Enterprise.

 Here’s a breakdown of the most notable features of Plaky’s paid plans.